ibm-cloud-docs/Db2onCloud/self_serve_update.md

 ## Enterprise and Standard plans
 {: #ssu_plans}

-Enterprise and Standard plans give you the ability to apply system updates to your instances at a time of your choosing.
+Many updates on your Db2 on Cloud Enterprise or Standard system are offered as self-serve updates, which means you have the ability to apply system updates to your instances at a time of your choosing.
+No email notifications are sent for this type of update; you'll be notified through your console.
+There may be a time limit within which you must apply the update, typically 30 days, before it is applied to your system for you.

+Some updates, however, impact all customers sharing common infrastructure, or are required immediately to keep your system secure, and therefore can't be scheduled by customers.
+Additional details will soon be published covering this type of update.

 The update process can be disruptive, especially for single node instances, so it's advisable to run the update during a maintenance window.
 {: important}